ericroys-school/react-ts-portfolio/README.md

 ## Description

 This is a re-make of an earlier project portfolio that was created in simple html and css.
-For this version the portfolio there are a few more technologies used, the styling is updated, and it encompasses more professional works along with more recent school projects.
+For this version of the portfolio there are a few more technologies used, the styling is updated, and it encompasses more professional works along with more recent school projects.

 ## Table of Contents